Northeast Georgia Medical Center

 - Passion for Excellence: I bring my best every day

-The COMPASS PCTs attend organizational orientation which includes general orientation, clinical orientation, unlicensed orientation, and Electronic Health Record (EHR) training (Exceptions include current employees who have attended any of these sessions).
+The COMPASS PCTs attend an organizational orientation which includes general orientation, clinical orientation, unlicensed orientation, and Electronic Health Record (EHR) training (Exceptions include current employees who have attended any of these sessions).

 - Monday 0800-1600 – General Orientation